-- 5.1 The school collaborates actively with parents and carers, so that children receive consistent messages about how to behave at home and at school. - 5.2 We explain the school charter on the school website and send a copy of the Behaviour Consequences Ladder home.
+- 5.1 The school collaborates actively with parents and carers, so that children receive consistent messages about how to behave at home and at school. - 5.2 We explain the school charter on the school website and send a copy of the home-school agreement to parents.
 We expect parents and carers to read them and support them. - 5.3 We expect parents and carers to support their child's learning, and to cooperate with the school, as set out in the home-school agreement.
 We try to build a supportive dialogue between the home and the school, and we inform parents and carers immediately if we have concerns about their child's welfare or behaviour. - 5.4 If the school has to use reasonable consequences to support a child, we expect parents and carers to support the actions of the school.
 If parents and carers have any concerns about the way that their child has been treated, they should initially contact the class teacher.
-If the concern remains, they should contact the school governors.
+If the concern remains, they should contact the headteacher, if concerns still remain they should contact the school governors.
 If these discussions cannot resolve the problem, a formal grievance or appeal process can be implemented.